-Welcome to NSC
+Welcome to the NSC

-The following information is intended to answer some common questions and help new members become more familiar with the club.
-For additional help, contact the club office at 613-829-6462 or info@nsc.ca.
+The following information is intended to answer some common questions and help new members become more familiar with the Club.
+For additional help, contact the Club Office at 613-829-6462 or info@nsc.ca.

 Club Governance